Michaelangel007/easing/README.md

 Why seperate the axis?

-We may be given two colors in a hex string format, `#RRGGBB`, and need to interpolate between them.
-We need to break this down into the 3 components, or Red, Green, Blue axis, respectively, before we can do this. we need to scale the triad (between 0 and 255), and then combine them to form a valid `#RRGGBB` hex string.
+We may be given two colors in a hex string format, `#RRGGBB`, and want to interpolate between them.
+Before we can do this we would need to

+ * Break this down into the 3 components, or Red, Green, Blue axis, respectively.
+ * Then we need to scale the triad (between 0 and 255), and
+ * Combine them to form a valid `#RRGGBB` hex string.
-Lastly, then when we need to apply the color to an HTML element,
+ * Lastly, then when we need to apply the color to the HTML element.

 For example this function will do exactly the middle part.